WHAT STANDS IN BETWEEN ME AND A HEALTHY DIET?

-May be my brother got on the bulkier side but he never overeats like me!
+May be my brother got bulkier but he does not overeat like me!
 His reason of getting fatter is something else; he sits all day while at work!
-The amount of food he eats is less but he eats wrong; eats mostly outside food!
-Else, he is a picky eater who always would have less amount of cooked rice!
-In my case, the volume of food I consume in a day is huge, I am just unable to do anything about it.
-Yesterday, I planned to cook & blog about this less guilt fries today, all of a sudden.
-Accordingly, I soaked some cooked rice in water last night, to have it with the gram flour pakoras for my lunch!"Panta Bhaat" cannot be eaten measured, you can see I have the capability of having this amount of rice.
-What you do not see is that I had a sandesh after the meal!
+He eats less but unhealthy food, a picky eater who hates steamed rice!
+The volume of food I consume in a day is huge, I am unable to put a control.
+Yesterday, I planned to cook and blog about this less guilt fries today.
+Accordingly, I soaked some cooked rice in water last night, to have it with the gram flour pakoras for my lunch!"Panta Bhaat" cannot be eaten measured, I at least eat it in big amount.
+I also had a sandesh after the meal!
 And before the meal?
 I was on my walk when I had a "Kopi-O-Kosong & Papor Bhaja"; a pack of it I bought from a known Aunty's shop, located the other side of the station.
-There we stayed for two years as we came into the island!
-The huge mall was under construction then, and these shops did good business!
+There we stayed for two years once we landed here!
+The mall was under construction then, these shops did good business!

 You know what?
 Making a "panta bhaat" from Basmati Rice is kind of an insult to those who survive on it!
 But seriously, I do not have space in my kitchen to store few varieties of rice!
-In fact, I prefer Ponni rice with the self cooked Bengali Food instead of a Basmati Rice!
+In fact, I prefer Ponni rice or Sona Masuri with Bengali Food instead of a Basmati Rice!

 Ever since the son went off, our Sundays seem dull!
-Two of us middle-aged people sit all day & the television keeps on going!
-I do not call home anyone or do a food delivery to keep myself engaged because Cristine is not there to assist, its her off day!
-Yesterday, we had friendly guests for lunch!
+Two of us middle-aged people sit all day and the television keeps on going!
+I do not call home anyone or do a food delivery because it is Cristine's off day!
+Yesterday, we had guests for lunch!
 I thoroughly enjoyed cooking for them, also the chitchat!
-Not that we rubbed shoulders with them often, yet there is a peculiar feeling that had they been here, we would have been happier.
+Not that we rubb shoulders with them often, yet there is a peculiar feeling that had they been here, we would have been happier.
 We liked meeting each other in the Durga Puja venue or at an office gathering!
 That too stopped in the last two years due to the pandemic!
 But I am happy for them; we should be happy for others' progress!
-Cristine helped so much, took a half day off too & our guests are so positive, typical Indian "addabaj" that I never felt tired.
-In the first place, I call people home only when I can take proper care of them, get comfortable with them & be entertained!
-They took an early leave; Amit & Neeti are shifting to South America whilst their daughters would be studying in England!
+Cristine helped a lot, took a half day off too and our guests are positive minded, typical Indian "addabaj" that I never felt tired.
+In the first place, I call people home only when I can take proper care of them, get comfortable with them and entertain!
+They took an early leave; Amit and Neeti would be shifting to South America whilst their daughters would be studying in England!
 If we are still there in this island after few years, we would meet them again; they are citizens here, they would come back I believe!
-Once they left, I was squaring up & T was taking a nap!
+Once they left, I was squaring up and T was taking a nap!
 At night, we would not have the leftover party food!
 T had his love; "dim sheddo aloo sheddo makhon bhaat"; I had "quinoa-brown rice-dal-begun bhaja"!

 INGREDIENTS :